Sebastián Piñera: Immigration

-Sebastián Piñera in 2018 with immigrants after regularizing their migratory status.
+Sebastián Piñera in 2018 with immigrants after normalizing their migratory status.

 In March 2018, just after taking office and during an interview with Deutsche Welle, the president expressed: "we are going to continue receiving Venezuelans in Chile, because we have a duty of solidarity and I never forget that when Chile lost its democracy, Venezuela was very generous with Chileans who were looking for new opportunities".
+However, Piñera's supporters pushed for new immigration regulation to avoid what they called a "Chilezuela" scenario.

-On 9 April 2018, the President announced a new immigration law approved in 2019, thanks to which 300,000 illegal immigrants were regularized.
+On 9 April 2018, the president announced a new immigration law approved in 2019, thanks to which 300,000 illegal immigrants were regularized.
 The "Democratic Responsibility Visa" was created for Venezuelan immigrants in addition to the "Simple Consular Visa for Tourism" and the "Visa for Humanitarian Purposes" for Haitians, in order to regulate the immigration situation that was brought in by the previous government, but increasing it by legal means.
 In December 2018, the government announced that Chile would not sign the Global Compact for Migration, however, the government did sign the Global Compact on Refugees.

-On 8 July 2019, the government's spokesperson, Cecilia Pérez, expressed that Venezuelans would continue to be allowed in "until the country resists it."
-So that Chileans are well.
-"That means being able to have the relevant demands to be able to attend to health, education, housing and work."
+On 8 July 2019, the government's spokesperson, Cecilia Pérez, expressed that Venezuelans would continue to be allowed in "until the country resists it...That means being able to have the relevant demands to be able to attend to health, education, housing and work."

 In mid-2019, as a result of the mass exodus of Venezuelans from their country, an immigration crisis emerged in the Chacalluta border complex, Senator Felipe Kast, a member of the government coalition, said that: "It is positive that the Government is implementing a policy orderly and humanitarian immigration; closing the borders to people with criminal records, and supporting children and women who seek to reunite with their relatives residing in Chile" and requested to "reach out to them" by directly managing that Venezuelans could carry out immigration procedures with their expired passport.

 On 31 July 2019, Foreign Minister Teodoro Ribera signed an agreement with the resident coordinator of the United Nations System in Chile, Silvia Rucks, on collaboration on immigration and refuge.